 Portland Adventist Elementary

 NEPAL: URGENT HELP NEEDED.
-A 7.9 magnitude earthquake in Nepal has killed close to 4,000 people so far with thousands more injured and homeless.
+A 7.9 magnitude earthquake in Nepal has killed over 7,000 people so far with thousands more injured and homeless.
 The need is great and immediate action is critical.
 ADRA is responding and we need your support.
 Please donate at ADRA.org, call 1.800.424.ADRA (2372), or text ADRA to 41444.

 You’re invited!
 Visit a new website, www.Called2Pray.org, to join together in prayer with fellow Oregon Conference church members.
 Together we will pray for personal needs, local church needs and Oregon Conference needs.
 We will thank and praise God together.
 And we will ask for God’s special blessing on the Oregon Spanish and English Camp Meeting, July 16-25, 2015.
 Visit often for inspirational posts.
 Like us on Facebook too at occalled2pray.

 July 23, 24, 2015: Camp Meeting Blood Drive: Reserve your appointment time now!
 You can reserve your blood donation appointment time for Thursday, July 23 or Friday, July 24 now!
 Choose appointments between 10:30 am – 4:30 pm either day.
 To schedule an appointment, go towww.redcrossblood.org.
 Sponsor code: SDAConference.
 Call 1-800 RED CROSS or contact Jeanie.Greisser@redcross.org or Jeanie at 503-866-2023 for assistance.
 For eligibility info call the Eligibility Hotline at 1-866-236-3276.
 If you are not eligible to donate, please consider helping as a recruiting, registration, or canteen volunteer July 21 -24th.